 Yet is participation itself a normative goal?
 Does including citizens in decision-making necessarily lead to more just, sustainable, equitable or legitimate outcomes?
 To what extent do ‘co-productive’ practices between metropolitan governments and citizens, or between researchers and stakeholders either hinder or help us in developing our ‘freedom to make and remake our cities and ourselves’ (Harvey 2008)?
 What are the tensions and trade-offs between inclusion and exclusion/consensus and dissensus in urban politics?
 Where, why and how do forms of co-production between state and citizens lead to empowerment and an opening towards different urban futures?
 Or where, why and how do they act as a form of ‘capture’ that contributes to the foreclosure of alternatives?
 This comparative enquiry investigates these issues across our LIPs, both in respect of our own projects and the wider urban contexts in which they are located.

-The output of the project will not only be academic, but also produce user-friendly summaries – for instance in relation to SDG 11/16 - policy recommendations, and other kinds of media including the evidence, findings and reflections.
+The project will produce: analyses across LIPs of what works in participatory urban governance; local impacts in terms of mechanisms for citizen participation; learning about the LIP model.The output of the project will not only be academic, but also produce user-friendly summaries – for instance in relation to SDG 11/16 - policy recommendations, and other kinds of media including the evidence, findings and reflections.

 Photo: Juan Ignacio Tapia at unsplash.com